Worked Example — U.S. Term Limits, Inc. v. Thornton

 Explanation:

-The Stevens architecture privileges elite uniformity and institutional continuity over democratic rotation.
+The Stevens architecture privileges institutional uniformity and continuity over democratic rotation.
 The Thomas architecture privileges voter self-constraint and permeability between governed and governors.
-The Court resolves this conflict in favor of elite continuity without supplying a replacement rotation mechanism.
+The Court resolves this conflict in favor of institutional continuity without supplying a replacement rotation mechanism.

 The Framework treats this as a normative trade-off embedded in architectural choice.